jamieallen59/Ruby-test/README.md

 $ rspec questions_spec.rb --tag focus
 ~~~

-Also, don't spend the whole weekend on this.
-Try and do the bulk of them today, revisit it a bit this weekend if you want.
-Spend the weekend consolodating the stuff we've covered on Rails and JS, and carrying on with your yelp apps :smile:
+:smile:

 Good luck

 ### Rules

-* Try and get the RSpec tests to pass (but not by cheating - i.e. hardcoding the expected value)
+* Try and get the RSpec tests to pass (obviously without hardcoding the expected value)
 * You shouldn't need any extra libraries or gems
 * The cleaner your code the better!
 * Googling is fine as usual